Fair Isaac Corporation (FICO)

 10. Balance Sheet Assessment

-11. Key Takeaways from Fair Isaac Corporation’s Q3 Results
+11. Key Takeaways from Fair Isaac Corporation’s Q4 Results

-It was good to see Fair Isaac Corporation beat analysts’ EPS expectations this quarter.
-On the other hand, its full-year revenue guidance missed and its ARR fell slightly short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock remained flat at $1,590 immediately following the results.
+It was encouraging to see Fair Isaac Corporation beat analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its full-year revenue guidance missed.
+Overall, this was a softer quarter.
+The stock traded up 1.8% to $1,553 immediately following the results.

 12. Is Now The Time To Buy Fair Isaac Corporation?

-Fair Isaac Corporation is an amazing business ranking highly on our list.
-For starters, its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months.
+Fair Isaac Corporation is one of the best business services companies out there.
+For starters, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive operating margins show it has a highly efficient business model.